nidss96/spark-pipeline/README.md

 ### 3b.
 Write results to BigQuery (From Data Lake to Data Warehouse)

 First, change the `output` argument in the script, and set the `temporaryGcsBucket`, created when making the GCS bucket:
-Nxt, upload the `.py` script to GCS:
+Next, upload the `.py` script to GCS:

 ```
 gsutil -m cp -r generate_report_dataproc_cluster_to_Big_Query.py gs://data_lake_de_bucket/generate_report_dataproc_cluster_to_Big_Query.py